raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 [^1]: Some distinguish "telling jokes to create humor" from "using humour to communicate observations."
 I am speaking of the latter when I use the word "comedy."

-### writing and rewriting
+### writing

-I feel like there is a parallel to writing and rewriting.
+I feel like there is a parallel between comedy and other forms of writing.
 For me, the main thing in writing something for the first time is the observation, discovering something and working ouut what it means.
 Writing about an idea is a way of menifesting it.
 It's a forcing function that gets me to explore an idea in some reasonable depth.

 If I share that writing, perhaps as an essay on the internet, perhaps it's a talk I give at a conference, I have an audience who can critique the idea.
 This forces me to make some reasonable standard of quality.
 I don't mind being wrong, but I don't want to  embarass myself.
 An essay might read like stream-of-consciousness, but it shouldn't read like drunken raving.